 Like most places, there are ghosts in Caversham as well …

-I happened to see (August 2021) that the lease for the stable block at Caversham Court is open for bids.
+I happened to see (August 2021; since been taken-up) that the lease for the stable block at Caversham Court is open for bids.
 I hope whoever takes it on isn’t worried about ghosts.

 Years ago, I used to know a chap who helped out with Toc H, when they had a presence – I think – at the Stable Block by St Peter (church) in Caversham.
 I say ‘I think’ because this is a long time ago.

 This chap was locking up one evening at the Caversham Court stable block, after some kind of Toc H meeting, and he saw a Civil War era horseman either saddle-up or dismount (I can’t remember) at the stables.
 (I believe, perhaps vaguely remember, that the buildings on the left as you go into the courtyard were much older than the ones that are there now, and I think that’s where the horseman was.)

 I don’t know how or why I think this, but this horseman was linked to Royalists in Caversham trying to reach allies in Oxford.
 The route in those days was along the river – i.e. along what we now know as the Warren.
 And the horseman is a ghost because he was felled by Parliamentarians, who’d stretched a rope across the path at neck height.

 As I write, I can’t remember if the horseman in the story was of the classic headless variety – but a friend thinks I used to say it was.
 The tale’s embellishment includes that the poor chap was felled where the white house is along the Warren now, on your right as you head out from Caversham.